malekshmes/Reading-notes201/code-01.md

 ## How those element will appear on your browser window:

-Some elements by default are calle *Block elements*.
+Some elements by default are called *Block elements*.
 Each of these elements will start a new line, such as `<h1>, <p>, <ul>, and <li>.`

 *Inline elements*.
 These are by default will show next to each other, such as `<a>, <b>, <em>, and <img>.`